ullly/marketing-fundamentals/_posts/2021-10-30-fundamentals-of-digital-marketing.markdown

 ## 15. Make Mobile Work for You
 - Mobile browsing is more popular than desktop browsing.
 - Use short keywords for mobile advert campaigns.
-- Bid adjustment can be used to direct spend for add campaigns across device types.
+- Bid adjustment can be used to direct spend for advert campaigns across device types.
 - As well as websites, display adverts can be placed on mobile apps.
 - Short videos are best for mobile.